suryaprakp/Azure-arm-templates/README.md

 # Azure-arm-templates
-Azure arm templates for various deployments ( IAA code)
+Azure arm templates for various deployments ( Infra as code )